Maximin Surfaces, and the Strong Subadditivity of the Covariant Holographic Entanglement Entropy: Results

 \subsection{Definition of Maximin Surfaces}

 We now introduce the maximin construction used in the rest of this paper:

-\begin{enumerate}[resume] \item Definition: On any complete achronal slice $\Sigma$, where $\partial A \in \Sigma$, let the minimal area codimension 2 surface which is anchored to $\partial A$, and which is homologous to $A$, be called $\mathrm{min}(A,\Sigma)$. \begin{enumerate} \item If there are multiple minimal area surfaces on $\Sigma$, then $\mathrm{min}(A,\Sigma)$ can refer to any of them. \end{enumerate}
+\begin{enumerate}[resume] \item Definition: On any complete achronal slice $\Sigma$,\footnote{i.e. an AdS-Cauchy surface, using the convention in which a Cauchy surface is permitted to be null \cite{geroch70}}, where $\partial A \in \Sigma$, let the minimal area codimension 2 surface which is anchored to $\partial A$, and which is homologous to $A$, be called $\mathrm{min}(A,\Sigma)$. \begin{enumerate} \item If there are multiple minimal area surfaces on $\Sigma$, then $\mathrm{min}(A,\Sigma)$ can refer to any of them. \end{enumerate}

 \item Definition: The maximin surface $M(A)$ is defined as the $\mathrm{min}(A,\Sigma)$ having maximal area, when varying over possible choices of complete achronal slices $\Sigma$. \begin{enumerate} \item By construction, such a maximin surface has an associated complete achronal slice $\Sigma_{M(A)}$ on which it is minimal. \item In the case where there are multiple such surfaces, let $M(A)$ be defined as the one which is \emph{stable} in the sense that when $\Sigma$ is deformed infinitesimally to a nearby slice $\Sigma^\prime$, there still exists a surface $M^\prime(A)$ in the neighborhood of $M(A)$ with no greater area, i.e. $\mathrm{Area}[M(A)] \le \mathrm{Area}[M^\prime(A)]$.
 If there are two or more stable maximin surfaces, $M(A)$ can refer to any of them. \end{enumerate} \end{enumerate} For more information about stable vs. unstable maximin surfaces, see section \ref{stable}.